2023 Agents/Editors

 Bio: Alec majored in English at Brown University, a degree he put to immediate use by moving to Los Angeles after graduation to become a professional stunt man.
 Realizing that he prefers books to breakaway glass, he moved to New York City in 2008 to pursue a career in publishing.
 Alec quickly found a home at Writers House Literary Agency, where he quickly began building his own list.
 He is still aggressively looking for new talent across a wide variety of genres.

 Currently Looking For: Horror, thriller, mystery, noir, grounded sci-fi, YA and middle grade “boy” fiction, and beautifully written historical fiction.
-In nonfiction: humor, biography, history, pop science, and all things sports.
+In nonfiction: biography, narrative nonfictoion history, military, pop science, and all things sports.

-Clients: Casey Barrett, Hank Early, Stona Fitch, Ronald Kidd, Mystery Writers of America (MWA), Jack Murphy, Christopher Price, among others.
+Clients: J.D.
+Barker, Casey Barrett, Adam Cesare, Hank Early, Jumata Emill, Laurie R. King, Mystery Writers of America (MWA), Jack Murphy, Christopher Price, among others.

 Agent